-I declare that, to the best of my knowledge and belief, during the year ended 30 June 2021, there have
+As auditor for Gateway Health Limited for the year ended 30 June 2022, I declare that, to the best of my knowledge and belief, there have been:

-- (i) no contraventions of the auditor independence requirements as set out in section 60 40 of the Australian Charities and Not for profits Commission Act 2012 in relation to the audit; and - (ii) no contraventions of any applicable code of professional conduct in relation to the audit.
+- no contraventions of auditor independence requirements of the Australian Charities and Not-forprofits Commission Act 2012 in relation to the audit. - no contraventions of any applicable code of professional conduct in relation to the audit.